-The first thing to mention is that your temporary partial benefits or temporary total benefits (i.e. your lost wages reimbursements) will end.
+The first thing to mention is that your temporary partial benefits or temporary total benefits (i.e. the workers’ compensation benefits designed to replace your lost wages) will end.

 In their place, you will collect impairment income benefits, or IIBs.
-Both the amount you receive and the length of time you receive your IIBs will depend on your unique circumstances, such as your PIR, your Average Weekly Wage, and whether you are able to work or not.
+Both the amount you receive and the length of time you receive them will depend on your unique circumstances, such as your PIR, your Average Weekly Wage, and whether you are able to work or not.

 If you know your PIR rating, you can use Florida’s Chief Financial Officer’s Impairment Income Benefits Calculator to find out what you are entitled to.

-Some people prefer to wait to make a demand for settlement of their claim until they have reached MMI.
+Some people prefer to wait to settle their claim until they have reached MMI.
 However, this may result in a lower settlement, as settlement is based on what your case will cost the insurance company if it doesn’t settle.

-If you are not yet at MMI and it is anticipated that the insurance company is going to have to continue to pay Temporary Total Disability or Temporary Partial Disability benefits to you, the case is likely going to cost the insurance company more than it would if they have already stopped paying you TTD/TPD benefits.
+If you are not yet at MMI and the insurance company anticipates continuing to pay Temporary Total Disability or Temporary Partial Disability benefits to you) your case is likely going to cost the insurance company more than it would have if you had reached MMI and they could stop payments.

-Even after you have reached MMI, you should follow up regularly (we recommend at least every 6 months) with your authorized treating physician to discuss any questions/concerns you have, obtain refills on medication, and monitor your condition.
+Even after reaching MMI, you should follow up regularly (we recommend at least every 6 months) with your authorized treating physician to discuss any questions/concerns you have, obtain refills on medication, and monitor your condition.
 This will help keep your condition in check and will also permit you to receive medical benefits on an ongoing basis.